Volume

 Working with persistent volumes

-You can work with Kubernetes persistent volumes by using the PersistentVolume
+You operate Kubernetes persistent volumes with the help of the PersistentVolume

 and PersistentVolumeClaim